pingcap/docs/information-schema/information-schema-placement-rules.md

 # PLACEMENT_RULES

-The `PLACEMENT_RULES` table provides information on all explicitly configured [Placement Rules in SQL](/placement-rules-in-sql.md), i.e. all placement policies.
+The `PLACEMENT_RULES` table provides information on all explicitly configured [Placement Rules in SQL](/placement-rules-in-sql.md), which means all placement policies.

 {{< copyable "sql" >}}